Dual Earner Incomes - Is It Worth The Cost?

 A few decades ago it was very rare to find a dual earner income family in the US.
 And yes, I know that to some readers that will be ancient history, but to me it was yesterday.
 Then came WWII and Rosie the Riveter and the world has not been the same since.
 Dual earner incomes have spread throughout the world to the point that the US may or may not be the leader in this practice.
 Women have entered the formal workplace with its time cards, office politics and all the rest of it for good.
 When you consider that some 44% of families now have dual wage earners and that much of what is left is composed of either single parents or no earner families (unemployed perhaps, or retired) it is apparent that most people find it advantageous.
 But is it really worth the cost?
 Lets look at some of those costs as well as some of the "profits" of an average, two parent family with two children.

-More Toys from a Second Income
+More Toys From a Second Income

 Certainly everybody needs a second home